 The University of Wisconsin–Madison Division of Extension and the School of Human Ecology have a long history of collaboration.
 Our shared work centers on a mission both to extend the benefits of the university’s research and activities throughout the state and also to honor the community knowledge from across Wisconsin to inform the research undertaken at the university.

-Specifically, the Extension–Human Ecology partnership manifests in two main ways: first, through the work of several “integrated specialists”—tenure-track faculty and academic staff with expertise in family health, food security, financial well-being, and caregiving; and second, through projects hosted through the School of Human Ecology’s Center for Financial Security.
+Specifically, the Extension–Human Ecology partnership manifests in two main ways: first, through the work of several “integrated specialists”—tenure-track faculty and academic staff with expertise in family health, food security, financial well-being, maternal child health, and caregiving; and second, through projects hosted through the School of Human Ecology’s Center for Financial Security.

 Dr. Larissa Duncan